 Circumcision is an operation that removes the foreskin, which is the skin that covers the end of the penis.
 It can be done a few days after birth under a local anaesthetic or with no anaesthetic.
 Alternatively it can be performed a few months later or even as a teenager or adult later in life.

 Prior to the 1950s, the majority of boys in Australia were circumcised, however over the past 50 years this has reduced to 20%.
-Around the world, about 15% of boys are circumcised.
+Around the world, about 15 percent of boys are circumcised.
 Reasons for circumcision include concerns about the appearance of the penis, reduced risk of medical problems associated with having a foreskin or cultural traditions.

 Both sides of the debate